-summer cherry cake
+Summer cherry cake

 Summers always tasted of cherries when I was a kid.
-Sun blazing July, a holiday cottage, me ensconced in a hammock with my two cousins; a huge paper bag of cherries between us, swinging gently and spitting the stones ahead, competing for who spat them further.
+Sun blazing July, a holiday cottage, me ensconced in a hammock with my two cousins.
+A huge paper bag of cherries between us, we were swinging gently and spitting the stones ahead, competing for who spat them further.

-The white cherry variety has gone out of fashion, people probably thinking they just weren’t ripe.
+The white cherry variety has either gone out of fashion, with people probably thinking they weren’t ripe, or has become prohibitively expensive.
 But above all I can’t really sit around on the patio spitting the stones out, can I?
-Or worse, have to subsequently sweep or pick them up.
-That’s like throwing a television out of the window and then having to go sweep up.
+Or worse: do it and have to subsequently sweep them up.
+That’s like throwing a television out of the window and then having to go clean up.

 But I still love cherries in cakes and though you can use frozen blueberries and raspberries all year round, cherries do not freeze that well and so they remain the summery and seasonal fruit.

-No effort, five minutes in the kitchen, fourty-five in the oven and the best taste of summer is there, back with me.
+No effort, five minutes in the kitchen, forty-five in the oven and the best taste of summer is back with me.

 - 110g (1⁄2 cup) groundnut or rapeseed oil